chpc-tech-eval/scc/tutorial2/README.md

 # Spinning Up a Compute Node in OpenStack

-play around
+# Manually from openstack dashboard
+To launch your compute node vm, go to `Compute-> Instances` click `launch instance` and follow the headnode vm launch process on Tutorial 1. **remember** to use `compute` flavors and `local_team_keys`  used when launching the headnode on Tutorial 1.

-scripting and automation to test out differnet configurations
+# scripting and automation to test out differnet configurations

 As previously discussed in [Tutorial 1: OpenStack Flavors](../tutorial1/README.md#openstack-instance-flavors), an important aspect of system administration is resource monitoring, management and utilization.
 Once you have successfully stood up your head node, your team will need to plan and manage the resources remaining which will be available for your compute node(s).